Creating a Periodic Safety Update Report (PSUR) that Complies with MDR & IVDR

 Our Postmarket Quality Management Software offers a single, up-to-date workflow for CAPA management and provides you with cross-functional visibility into customer complaints, audits, nonconformances, and other quality events that will become a part of your postmarket reporting.
 See it in action.

 But what about your clinical data?
-SMART-TRIAL by Greenlight Guru's electronic data capture software streamlines the collection and management of postmarket clinical data.
+Greenlight Guru's electronic data capture software streamlines the collection and management of postmarket clinical data.
 It is specifically designed to ensure simple and compliant prospective case-based PMCF data collection.
 If you want to start treating postmarket surveillance proactively, rather than reactively, then get your free demo today!

 Looking for a design control solution to help you bring safer medical devices to market faster with less risk?
 Click here to take a quick tour of Greenlight Guru's Medical Device QMS software